The Sheppard Library is also the place to come if you need help with completing your coursework.

 This guide is designed to help you to identify the best sources for the different types of information which you may need for your assignments.
-Use the tabs along the top of the guide to navigate to the page which is relevant to the type of information you are looking for.
+Use the tabs on the left to navigate to the page which is relevant to the type of information you are looking for.

 The answers to a number of frequently asked questions about using the library are also provided below.

 If you still have questions about the library or aren't sure what type of information you need or where to find it, use the contact your librarian box on the left hand side below to ask a question or arrange an appointment.

 What are the library opening hours?

 As a general rule the Sheppard Library is open 24/7, however during holiday periods the opening hours may be reduced.
 Notices to inform students of any changes to our opening hours will be displayed in the library.
 You can find out more information about the latest opening hours here.

 All books at Middlesex are borrowed using the self-issue machines.
 There are no library desks to take your books to.
 Simply scan your student ID card and then place the books onto the plate on the machine.
 For more information about borrowing books including how many items you can borrow and charges for books that are returned late, see the Library pages of unihub.

 How do I find books in the library?

 The books are arranged according to the Dewey Decimal classification system.
 Each book has a number and then three letters on the spine.
 You will need to use the books+ search in library search to identify what the number/ letter combination is for an individual book.
 The books are then arranged in numeric order, according to these numbers, with the letters used to differentiate further between books which have the same number.
 For further information about how to find books in the library ask at the librarians desk on the first floor of the library.